 How meditation for sleep can help: One of the objectives of deep sleep meditation or mindfulness practices is to better manage your brain and move it from a space of worry and stress to a space of peace and comfort, welcoming you to a relaxed state of mind as you drift off into a deep sleep.

 It’s all about focusing your attention on the present: bringing your mind into awareness of your thoughts, emotions, and physical sensations.
 By doing so, you can then run them better, rather than allowing them to run you.

 Bedtime meditation to achieve mindful thought awareness is often the only way to soothe your mind, rapidly get to sleep, and make deep rest your nightly norm.

-According to a study by the University of Massachusetts Medical Center’s Stress Reduction and Relaxation Program, people who meditate had considerably higher melatonin levels than people who don’t meditate, and when test participants did not meditate, their melatonin levels did not increase that night.
+How meditation for sleep can help: According to a study by the University of Massachusetts Medical Center’s Stress Reduction and Relaxation Program, people who meditate had considerably higher melatonin levels than people who don’t meditate.
+And when test participants did not meditate, their melatonin levels did not increase that night.

 The conclusion was that daily meditation, especially before bedtime, increases melatonin production.

 Although scientists are not clear how meditation stimulates the pineal gland which produces melatonin, what studies suggest is that melatonin increases immediately after meditating.